AndrewConway/ConcreteSTV/README.md

 were elected?
 Only very weak evidence.
 For a start, I may have the same bug as the electoral commission.
-This sounds unlikely, but it actually happened once in prior work - at first my transcripts matched the AEC's perfectly in 2013, but later I found a bug in my code.
+This sounds unlikely, but it actually happened once in prior work - at first my transcripts matched the AEC's perfectly in 2013, but later I found a bug in my code - and the AEC had the same bug.
 More importantly, the accuracy depends on the list of the votes provided by the electroral commission, and there is rarely any meaningful evidence provided either to the public or scrutineers that these correspond to the physical ballots, and are not affected by hackers, malicious insiders, supply chain